CenterForSpatialResearch/mapping_for_the_urban_humanities/Tutorial5_toolsforthought.md

 ![spatialjoin]
 ![spatialjoin2]

-#### Compare the areas with high density of institutions versus those with high density of residents.
+#### Compare the areas with high-frequency institutions (those that have spaces open daily or weekly) versus the areas with high density (speakers / km2) of residents.
 Don't forget the visual component of the argument - is side to side more effective, or a layered single map?
 ![compare_density]

 #### Task 3: Test the 'subway line' hypothesis : buffers